You are here: Home > Manage IPs and ASNs > RIPE Database > IRT

-1. How to Create an IRT Object
+# How to Create an IRT Object

-1.1 Manual creation
+# Manual creation

-1.1.1 Requirements
+# Requirements

-• a maintainer for that object.
+• A maintainer for that object.
 This should be a mntner object in the RIPE Database

-• an IP address (range) for which you are responsible as an IRT.
-This should be in the form of an inet(6)num object in the RIPE Database
+• An IP address (range) for which you are responsible as an IRT.
+This should be in the form of an inet(6)num object in the RIPE Database.

-• any other information that is mandatory for an irt object
+• Any other information that is mandatory for an irt object

-1.1.2 The Maintainer (MNTNER object)
+# The Maintainer (MNTNER object)

 A maintainer of an object in the RIPE Database is an entity, which can alone make changes to that object.
 A mntner object represents the maintainer.
-The maintainer authenticates change requests either by using a PGP-Key, password or SSO account as specified in "auth:" attribute.
+The maintainer authenticates change request either by using a PGP-Key, password or SSO account as specified in "auth:" attribute.

 If you as a team are responsible for a range of IP addresses, there almost certainly will be an inet(6)num object in the database.
 The maintainer of this object can also maintain your irt object.